 In an ideal situation, humidity in a room would fall between the recommended 30 to 50 percent.
 In real-life, humidity is a climate variable that can be affected by many external factors.
 Weather for one (heatwave/ rainfall), season (summer/ winter), and also location (country/ state).
 Human activities such as mining, deforestation also play a big part in the humidity of an area.
 While it's impossible for us to stop climate change or the destruction of forests, all hope is not lost.
-We can still protect ourself in the sanctuary of our home.
+We can still protect ourselves in the sanctuary of our home.
 These two FABULOUS machines are designed to do just that.

 Humidifier VS Dehumidifier

-Let’s go through key differences.
+Let's go through key differences.
 Humidifier adds moisture into the air through the release of cool or warm mist.
 Dehumidifier would bring the humidity level down by absorbing moisture from the air.
 At the end of the day, Humidifier reservoir will be empty through water dispersion.
 Dehumidifier water reservoir will be full through water collection.
 Humidifier is best used to keep skin hydrated, clear nasal passage airways, alleviate dry cough, and throat irritation.
 Dehumidifier is best used to halt microorganisms like mold from growth.
 This would curb down symptoms like sinus, red eyes, cough, itchiness, and headache.
-Popular spot for humidifier is bathroom or bedroom; dehumidifier is often placed in the basement due to poor ventilation.
+Popular spot for a humidifier is bathroom or bedroom; dehumidifier is often placed in the basement due to poor ventilation.
 Noise level favors more to the former than the later traditional refrigeration or desiccant mechanism.

 You can find humidifier in evaporative form, steam vaporizer (cold & warm mist), ultrasonic, or impeller.
 Whereas for dehumidifier mechanical, refrigeration, absorption/ electronic desiccant, thermoelectric, or ionic membrane.
-Lastly, humidifier is generally cheaper but costlier to maintain if you account for the essential oil add-ons (optional).
+Lastly, a humidifier is generally cheaper but costlier to maintain if you account for the essential oil add-ons (optional).
 Dehumidifier on the other hand, is more expensive but with zero maintenance cost if no replaceable filter is involved.